5mehulhelp5/Magento-2-Extensions/cli/README.md

 Have full control over who runs what commands in your admin (password protected).
 Restrict access to the CLI interface via the Magento 2 ACL.

-1>Run the most common CLI command from the admin panel 2>Choose the most used command to be displayed in the CLI dashboard 3>Restrict users’ rights to run CLI commands from the admin 4>Limit users' rights to only specific commands
+1>Run the most common CLI command from the admin panel<br/>
+2>Choose the most used command to be displayed in the CLI dashboard<br/>
+3>Restrict users’ rights to run CLI commands from the admin<br/>
+4>Limit users' rights to only specific commands<br/>

 Run CLI Commands from the Admin Panel